 - Vertical Federated Learning (VFL): a federated learning technique without exchanging/sharing local data set, wherein the local data set in different VFL Participant for local model training have different feature spaces for the same samples (e.g. UE IDs).

-Editor's note: whether different feature space required for VFL is FFS.

 - Label: A label is the property of interest that is to be learned in supervised machine learning.

 Editor's note: the label definition is to be reviewed and extended if needed.